Find flights

 Navigating its hub airport in Colombo

-The capital of Sri Lanka, Colombo, and Bandaranaike International Airport, serve as the airline’s primary hub.
-The airport dates back to the late 1960s, and its poor layout has made the airport less attractive for connections when compared to others in the region.
+The airline’s primary hub is Bandaranaike International Airport in Colombo, the capital of Sri Lanka.
+The airport dates back several decades, and its slightly awkward layout has made it less attractive for connections compared to other modern hubs in the region.

-A new terminal is expected to open in 2025, and it will give the hub a new lease on life making transfers a more pleasant experience.
-Until then, travellers undergo security control at each gate, which requires them to be at the gate much earlier than normal and to leave behind bottles of water and other liquids they may be carrying for the flight.
+The airport is building a new terminal, which promises to give the hub a much-needed upgrade and make transfers a more pleasant experience.
+Until then, travellers have to go through security control at each individual gate.
+This means you need to be at your gate much earlier than normal, and leave behind any water bottles or other liquids you might be carrying.

-For now, flights depart from a mix of jet bridges and bus gates.
-In between flights, passengers can enjoy the airport’s shops, lounges and duty-free areas.
-There is also an incredibly cheap transit hotel for those with long connections, but I have slept on the lounge sofas overnight many times without problem.
+For now, flights depart from a mix of jet bridges, and bus gates.
+Between flights, passengers can check out shops, lounges, and duty-free areas in the airport.
+There’s also the Serenediva Transit Hotel for those with long connections, but I’ve slept on the lounge sofas overnight many times without a problem.

 While the staff tries their best, and the hot buffet is tasty, the quality of the furnishings is poor.
-I choose this lounge because it is easier to find than the other airline lounges and has some natural light.
+I usually pick this lounge because it’s easier to find than the others, and has some natural light.

-The Serenediva Lounge is the smallest of the airline’s two lounge facilities and is truly compact.
-You will be dodging other people’s suitcases as you search for a seat.
-It has no windows or natural light, but at least has a few choices for hot food and refreshments.
+The Serenediva Lounge is designed primarily for top-tier customers, and business class passengers on short-haul flights, and is truly compact.
+You’ll be dodging other people’s suitcases as you search for a seat.
+It has no windows or natural light, but it does offer a few choices for hot food, and refreshments.

-When transiting Colombo, I usually opt for one of the Priority Pass-accessible lounges because they have more light and food choices.
-But, their furnishings are equally deplorable.
-Let’s hope all of this changes when the new terminal opens.
+When transiting through Colombo, I usually opt for one of the Priority Pass-accessible lounges because they tend to have more light and better food choices.
+That said, their furnishings are often just as worn.
+Let’s hope this all gets a refresh when the new terminal opens.

 Some helpful hints when flying SriLankan